 - Seal your ductwork to make sure the cool air is going where it’s supposed to

 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius

 - Close vents in rooms that are unused

-- Run a ceiling fan in the space you are in
+- Turn on a ceiling fan in the space you are in

-Whether you’re hoping to set up air conditioner service or want to find out more about your replacement air conditioner options, give the experts at A1 Chesney Service Experts Heating & Air Conditioning a call at 587-315-5271 or set up an appointment with us through our online scheduler.
+Whether you’re hoping to set up air conditioner service or want to find out more about your replacement air conditioner options, give the experts at A1 Chesney Service Experts a call at 587-315-5271 or set up an appointment with us through our online scheduler.